egonw/BridgeDbVariantDatabase/README.md

 # BridgeDbVariantDatabase
-Create a BridgeDb Geve-Variant database from Ensembl
+Create a BridgeDb Gene-Variant database from Ensembl